meta-llama/prompt-ops/docs/basic/quick_start.md

 2. **Try different optimization strategies** (light, medium, heavy)
 3. **Customize the configuration** for your specific use case

-For a detailed guide on all configuration options, check out the [Advanced Facility Configuration Guide](/examples/advanced/advanced_facility_config.md) which explains each setting in depth.
+For a detailed guide on all configuration options, check out the [Custom Adapters Guide](/examples/intermediate/facility_config.md) which explains each setting in depth.